jessemillar/deserted-island-devops-notes/no-dev-is-an-island.md

 	- Use security groups
 	- Pick your heroes who hold the keys to production
 - Embrace infrastructure as code
+	- This helps explain your infrastructure to other people on your team instead of having one subject matter expert who might get hit by a bus
+- CI/CD is just as possible with serverless
+	- You have to simulate the serverless environment which can be slightly tricky
+- Use your users to experiment via canaries
+- Plan ahead for observability

 # Documentation